toakenshield/homeassistant/README.md

 Some integrations will be in norwegian as they are regional packages and not usually needed outside Norway.

+You can see examples of packages in the folder Images.

 # WHAT YOU NEED TO MAKE IT WORK (PACKAGES):

 You need to use the package feature in Home Assistant